mozhgan74/mozhrepos/README.md

  mozhrepostest github
-name: CI / Test / Release / start
+name: CI / Test / Release

 on there is:
   pull_request: